 Floyd County has the opportunity to step forward as an environmental steward, and to create innovative community solutions for ecological resilience in Appalachia.
 Will we take it?

-I brainstormed a million ideas for how Floyd County might shore up biodiversity in this part of the state:
+I brainstormed ideas for how Floyd County might shore up biodiversity in this part of the state:

 - Educating and convening